casper-network/docs-archive/theory/highway.rst

 prove and these difficulties are showing up in pretty much any blockchain design studied.

-Despite the fact that the “naive” design of a blockchain described in previous chapter can actually be implemented and its observed behavior is promising, so far we were not successful trying to prove the liveness theorem for it.
+Despite the fact that the “naive” design of a blockchain described in the previous chapter can actually be implemented and its observed behavior is promising, so far we were not successful trying to prove the liveness theorem for it.